MARBLE 101 – INTRODUCTION TO THE STONE OF LUXURY

 Due to its natural qualities, this stone has a reputation of being ‘softʼ and a no-no as a kitchen countertop.
 However, if you follow certain guidelines and are willing to take care of this material, there is nothing quite like the stunning classic look of marble.

 Marble starts out as limestone on the shores and beds of tropical seas.
-Limestone contains shells and shell remnants that are made of the mineral calcite which is responsible for the softness of marble.
+Limestone contains shells and shell remnants that are made of mineral calcite, which is responsible for the softness of marble.

-One of the most heat resistant stones, much more so than quartz that is usually being offered in case a client wants a white kitchen, it is loved by bakers as a countertop but also can be put around fireplaces.
-Further uses can be in the bathroom, flooring or as an accent wall.
+While marble is regarded as porous and soft, it is also seen as luxurious and is extensively used in high-end projects.
+One of the most heat resistant stones (much more so than the quartz that is usually offered for white kitchens), it is loved by bakers as countertops but can be also put around fireplaces.
+Other common uses are found in the bathroom, flooring or as accent walls.

-Honed and structured surfaces can handle much more kitchen day to day activities than polished countertops which can etch through acidic liquids.
-With their soft, satin finish customers seem to prefer them even just for the look of it.
+Honed and structured surfaces can handle much more kitchen day-to-day activities than polished countertops which can etch through acidic liquids.
+With its beautifully soft, satin finish, people seem to prefer marble even if just for its look.

 Marble, like other natural stones, should be cleaned with mild soaps or special stone cleaners.
 Usually, just wiping off the dirt with a wet sponge is sufficient for daily maintenance.

-You can prevent stains often caused by red wine or oils by using cutting boards and coasters and wipe off spills right away.
-A lot of stains can be removed by restoration.
+You can prevent stains often caused by red wine or oils by using cutting boards and coasters, and by wiping off spills right away.
+Many stains can be removed by restoration.

-Acidic liquids like citrus fruits, vinegar, tomatoes can etch the marble when left for too long which is invisible on honed or leathered surfaces.
+Acidic liquids like citrus fruits, vinegar, tomatoes can etch the marble when left for too long.
+However, this is invisible on honed or leathered surfaces.

-Marble can be refinished endless times because only a tiny layer is being taken off by the restaurateur.
-Just keep that this an undertaking that requires a lot of effort.
-And nowadays, sealers are highly effective without changing the color of the stone itself.
+Marble can be refinished endless times, as only a minute layer is being taken off by the restaurateur.
+Just keep in mind that this an undertaking that requires a lot of effort.
+Nowadays however, sealers are a highly effective form of protection without changing the color of the stone itself.